magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/packages-downgraded-after-upgrading-from-2.4.4-to-2.4.4-p1.md

 labels: 2.4.4,Magento Commerce,Magento Commerce Cloud,Magento Open Source,packages downgraded,upgrading,known issues,patches,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises,composer:update command,modules
 ---

-This article provides a hotfix for the issue when merchants on version 2.4.4 run the **composer:update** command, and then the modules listed below are getting upgraded to their later versions which are not compatible with version 2.4.4 and are only supposed to be used with version 2.4.5 and above.
+This article provides a hotfix for the issue when merchants on version 2.4.4 run the **composer:update** command, and then the packages (modules) listed below are getting downgraded to their earlier versions which are not compatible with version 2.4.4 and are only supposed to be used with version 2.4.5 and above.

 ## Affected products and versions